Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/TestCases.md

 ### Workload
     TPC-H Queries SF=1
+    Type: tpch
+    Duration: 396s
     This includes the reading queries of TPC-H.
     This experiment compares run time and resource consumption of TPC-H queries in different DBMS.
 TPC-H (SF=1) data is loaded and benchmark is executed.
 Query ordering is Q1 - Q22.
 All instances use the same query parameters.
 Import sets indexes and constraints after loading and recomputes statistics.
-Benchmark is limited to DBMS PostgreSQL.
+Benchmark is limited to DBMS ['PostgreSQL'].
 Import is handled by 8 processes (pods).
 Loading is fixed to cl-worker19.
 Benchmarking is fixed to cl-worker19.